marcio-marine-corps-soldier/security/projects/ciber-security-phishing-lab/README.md

 # ⚠ Disclaimer

-This repository is intended **exclusively for educational and research purposes**.
+This repository is intended exclusively for educational and research purposes.

 All demonstrations were performed in an isolated laboratory environment with proper authorization.

-No real users, production systems, or third-party services were targeted.
+No production systems, third-party services, or real user credentials were targeted.

-The objective is to improve cybersecurity knowledge and defensive capabilities.
+For additional information, see the **DISCLAIMER.md** file.

 ---

 # 📚 References

 * Digital Innovation One (DIO)
-* Zphisher Project
 * OWASP
 * MITRE ATT&CK Framework
+* Kali Linux Documentation
 * GitHub Documentation

 ---